External diffusion limited aggregation on a spanning-tree-weighted random planar map: Liouville quantum gravity and the one-sided mated-CRT map

 Also, for $U \subset \mcl D$ and $z_1,z_2$ in the closure of $U$ in $\BB{C}$, let $D^{\ep}_{D,h,\eta}(z_1,z_2;U)$ be equal to the graph distance between the cells containing $z_1$ and $z_2$ in the adjacency graph of cells in $\mcl{G}^{\ep}_{\mcl D,h,\eta}$ that are contained in $\overline{U}$.
 We abbreviate $D^{\ep}_{\mcl D,h,\eta}(\cdot,\cdot):= D^{\ep}_{\mcl D,h,\eta}(\cdot,\cdot;\mcl D)$. \end{defn}

 We now consider the special case of Definition~\ref{gdef} which corresponds to the one-sided mated-CRT map.
 Suppose that $h$ is the circle average embedding of a $Q$-quantum wedge and our SLE$_8$ curve $\eta$ is sampled independently from $h$ and then parametrized by $\sqrt{2}$-quantum mass with respect to $h$.
-Consider for each $t > 0$ the hull generated by $\eta([0,t])$, and let $x_t$ and $y_t$ denote the infimum and supremum, respectively, of the set of points where this hull intersects the real line.
-We define the left boundary length $L_t$ of $\eta$ at time $t$ to be the $\sqrt{2}$-LQG length of the boundary arc of the hull from $\eta(t)$ to $x_t$, minus the $\sqrt{2}$-LQG length of the segment $[x_t,0]$.
-Similarly, we define the right boundary length $R_t$ of $\eta$ at time $t$ to be the $\sqrt{2}$-LQG length of the boundary arc of the hull from $\eta(t)$ to $y_t$, minus the $\sqrt{2}$-LQG length of the segment $[0,y_t]$.
+Consider for each $t > 0$ the closed region $\eta([0,t])$ of the upper-half plane, and let $x_t$ and $y_t$ denote the infimum and supremum, respectively, of the set of points where $\eta([0,t])$ intersects the real line.
+We define the left boundary length $L_t$ of $\eta$ at time $t$ to be the $\sqrt{2}$-LQG length of the boundary arc of the closed region $\eta([0,t])$ from $\eta(t)$ to $x_t$, minus the $\sqrt{2}$-LQG length of the segment $[x_t,0]$.
+Similarly, we define the right boundary length $R_t$ of $\eta$ at time $t$ to be the $\sqrt{2}$-LQG length of the boundary arc of the closed region $\eta([0,t])$ from $\eta(t)$ to $y_t$, minus the $\sqrt{2}$-LQG length of the segment $[0,y_t]$.
 See Figure~\ref{fig-bdy-process} for an illustration.
 We note that the definition of $(L,R)$ is the continuum analogue of the so-called horodistance process for peeling processes on random planar maps, as studied, e.g., in~\cite{curien-glimpse,gwynne-miller-perc}.

 It follows from \cite[Theorems 1.9]{wedges} (applied only for positive time and with $\gamma=\sqrt 2$) that the left and right boundary processes $L$ and $R$ are independent Brownian motions and the adjacency graph of cells $\mcl{G}_{\mcl D,h,\eta}^{\ep}$ is isomorphic to the one-sided mated-CRT map $\mcl{G}^{\ep}$ via $x\mapsto \eta([x-\ep,x])$.
 This gives us a second equivalent definition of the one-sided mated-CRT map.